dotlang/language/doc/RFE.md

 so, lets remove selective and rename import.
 Always import into a name. and you can import anywhere there are braces: module level, fn level, struct level and it will be valid inside braces or module level
 **Proposal:**
-- import: `T = import("/core/std/Stack")
+- import: `T = import("/core/std/Stack")`, no rename, no selective, no nested modules
-- use: `MyType = T..Type1`
+- use: `MyType = T..Type1` to access identifiers inside a module
-- Can import at module, fn or struct level
-- No rename, no selective import
-- You can import or define a type inside a function.
+- import can be in a module or inside a function
+- struct: only a list of bindings without value assignment
 - You can not import inside a struct and cannot define a type (struct is just a dumb list of fields)
-- Use `..` notation to access anything inside a module.
-- No nested modules or a hierarchy.
-- No assignment inside a struct.
+- Naming: Like a value binding
-- At module level: all assignments must be compile time What happens if I import inside a struct and use a type from imported module?
+What happens if I import inside a struct and use a type from imported module?
 Then anyone using that struct should have access to that module too.
 Can we expose our imports?
-For example: `T = import("A")` then `f1 = T..m1..m2`
+For example: `T = import("A")` then `f1 = T..m1..m2` yes why not? we can expose elements inside imported module but not module itself
 No this will be confusing because we will have to study inside m1 to see what is m2 and then study inside another module.
-idea: fn only code and import. struct only field list. module only import and binding and type
-idea: for generic type: inference dont use nothing but use a new keyword
-idea: fn inside struct, can we allow it to have access to parent struct?
+q: What should be naming of a module? should it have a prefix? it is definitely not a fn. type or binding? it will be used a lot so lets go with binding name.
+q: can we import multiple modules?

+? - links to read
 idea: cmu fox project
 lambda th eultimate: why do we need modules at all
 5 mistaked in PL desig

+? - Each element/concept must have one simple well defined mission. e.g. struct/module/function/type/...
+maybe in this way, functions that create types is not a very good concept if this is not the case, people will be confused, ask questions, implement in multiple different/wrong methods, ...

+? - idea: for generic type: inference dont use nothing but use a new keyword

+? - idea: fn inside struct, can we allow it to have access to parent struct?

+? - You cannot define a type inside a function or struct. only at module level.